 For security reasons, you must use a complex enough secret word.
-Akeeba Backup enforces that by disabling the front-end backup feature and the JSON API if you are using a Secret Word with a low complexity.
+Akeeba Backup's JSON API and front-end backup plugins enforce that by disabling themselves if you are using a Secret Word with a low complexity.
 We strongly recommend using a "secret word" consisting of at least 16 random, mixed case alphanumeric characters.
 It should not be a dictionary word or based off a dictionary word.
 One good resource for truly random secret words is Random.org's password generator.

 Why is this field not a password field?
 The Secret word is transmitted in the clear when you load the page and is also visible when you view the source of the page or right click on the field and choose Inspect Element.
 In other words, as long as someone has access to the component configuration page they can trivially find out the secret word.
 Not to mention that the secret work is also plainly visible in the Schedule Automatic Backups page.
 Always use HTTPS with a commercially signed SSL certificate when configuring or backing up your site.